 Internally in the unit, warm air is pulled in from the room environment and passed over a cooling coil – either filled with cold water or refrigerant gas.
 Moisture in this warm air then condenses when it meets the cooling coil, producing a run-off of water.
 The condense system should then pump away the run-off water to stop any water leaks occurring.
 However, during periods when the unit is not in use, the condense system can dry up and become stuck.
 When the unit is then switched on, the float in the condense system will not rise to activate the pump, thus an overflow occurs, leaking water.

 Solution: regular testing and inspection of air conditioning units will prove correct operation of the condense system and avoid any nuisance leaks and possible costly aesthetic building repairs.

 Air conditioning unit is set to 18°C but not cooling

 Complaints are made that cooling is not functioning as desired, even though the unit is operating and set for a temperature of 18°C.

 Solution: typically, when this issue occurs, the wrong service is in operation.
 Upon investigation of the controller, the unit is found to be operating in heating mode – sun icon – or fan mode – fan icon.
 The unit should operate in cooling mode – snowflake icon – to supply cooling.
 Remember air conditioning units perform the triple function of heating, ventilation and cooling, so it is important that the unit operates in the correct mode, as denoted by the icons on the controller.

 |Fan mode – ventilation|

-It is a proven cost-effective solution, providing comfortable conditions that support your business needs, as unmaintained plant will fail to function, become troublesome or perform at levels that are inefficient.
+PPM of all units should take place as part of maintaining the overall, heating, ventilation and air conditioning (HVAC) system.
+It is a proven cost-effective solution, providing comfortable conditions that support your business needs, as unmaintained plant will eventually fail to function, become troublesome or perform at levels that are inefficient.
 View further information on air conditioning maintenance.